 In this year of Great Expectations (our 2022 mission theme), God blesses not only our congregation, but our communities, churches, and businesses.
 For those grieving the loss of loved ones, friends, and co-workers.

 Remember our friends and family in the military including Anthony A., Cpt.
 Laura C, Cpt.
 Sean C, Pvt.
 William C, US Army, 2nd Lt Michael C, USAF, S. Sgt.
-Richard E, and those suffering from traumatic head injury.
+Richard E, and those suffering from a traumatic head injury.

 What is Prayer?

 Prayer may best be described as a conversation with God.
 While folding our hands is frequently associated with someone praying, hand-folding is not required for God to hear us, of course!
 Eyes open or closed.
 Standing, sitting, walking, driving, or any possible activity can be a perfect context for talking to God.
 Record, write or draw your prayers.
 Remember, the apostle Paul said to pray without ceasing (1 Thessalonians 5:17).
 So, the main thing is to just pray.